 Ethereum is an open-source decentralized network run by nodes and validators and developed by volunteers in the Ethereum community.
 Developers submit improvements and proposals to the Ethereum core developers on GitHub via pull requests and ‘issue’ reports.
 One of the most prominent figures developing Ethereum is Vitalik Buterin.

 You can see all of this, as well as the source code of Ethereum itself here on GitHub.

 View the source code of the official Ethereum node software (this is not the only software that can be used to run an Ethereum node).

-Miners can run their mining software of choice, and there are many different Ethereum mining tools out there.
-Both nodes and miners help to secure the network, and they play a role in determining how it works (it’s policy).
-What this means is that Ethereum is governed by its own consensus algorithm and (enough) nodes and miners have to agree to upgrade their nodes and miners in order to implement a new algorithm.
+Validators can run their node software of choice.
+Both nodes and block producing validators help to secure the network, and they play a role in determining how it works (it’s policy).
+What this means is that Ethereum is governed by its own consensus algorithm and (enough) nodes and validators have to agree to upgrade their node software in order to implement a new algorithm.

 Challenges Of Decentralizing Ethereum

 Ethereum has shown that a high degree of decentralization is possible.
 However, there are always risks of increased centralization.

 - Some countries have more validators than others.

 - Some companies own a large portion of the (non-validator) nodes, giving them more of a say in how the network is run than everyone else.